 - The you are unable to perform any work that is available in substantial numbers within the national economy for which you are otherwise qualified.

 So what does that mean?
-This test is the same test used to decide if you qualify for social security disability.
+This test is basically the same test used to decide if you qualify for Social Security disability.
 In order to prove you meet this test, you need to know what your restrictions are from your doctors.

 If you do not get detailed enough restrictions from the doctor, you will probably lose your case.
 Find out why that matters and some pitfalls to watch out for in this article.